-Brno, Czech Republic: The Quiet Cozy Alternative to Prague
+Brno Travel Guide: The Quiet, Cozy Alternative to Prague

-Where to Stay: A Flat Near Lužánky Park
+Where to Stay in Brno: Cozy Apartments Near Lužánky Park

 Your best bet in Brno is to rent a simple apartment near Lužánky Park.
 It’s one of the greenest parts of the city, and you’ll get a real neighborhood feel - morning joggers, parents with prams, students reading on benches.
 Being close to the park also means you’re never far from a quiet walk if you need a breather.